Quick Notes Alkylation of Benzene

 Remember, an alkyl group just refers to a carbon chain that is bonded to another carbon chain in a molecule (methyl, ethyl…).

 New groups can be added to a benzene ring in a standard electrophilic substitution reaction.
 (See Benzene Reactions.)
-However, the group to be added must be turned into an electrophile before it can be substituted onto the benzene ring.
+The group to be added must be turned into an electrophile before it can be substituted onto the benzene ring.

 To produce an electrophile of an alkyl group, a chloroalkane is usually used in the presence of a halogen carrier.